Will-Griffiths-Ireland/Manifest/README.md

 A somewhat dystopian aesthetic is threaded through the dialog interactions but with a edge towards dark humor.

 #### **Defensive Design**

 An important element of any program is defending from user generated issues.
 Any time we get input from a user we are exposed.

-From the outset a decided to limit user input as much as I could.
+From the outset I decided to limit user input as much as I could.

 - I capture key press events in loops and then check for valid keys in relation to player actions.
 - I clear input buffers to avoid unintended progression.